openstack/diskimage-builder/elements/ironic-agent/README.rst

 * When installing from source, ``python-dev`` and ``gcc`` are also installed in order to support source based installation of ironic-python-agent and its dependencies.
+* Install the certificate if any, which is set to the environment variable ``DIB_IPA_CERT`` for validating the authenticity by ironic-python-agent.
+The certificate can be self-signed certificate or CA certificate.

 This element outputs three files: